r-raymond/pyconde2023/slides/Rusty Python/slides.md

 Things that Are Awesome About Rust (cont.)
 </div>

-* Documentation [hosted versioned in a central place](https://docs.rs/pyo3/0.18.2/pyo3/), with cross links between packages
+* Documentation [hosted in a central place](https://docs.rs/pyo3/0.18.2/pyo3/), with cross links between packages

 * Ownership Semantics